tiwansh/EyeDrops/README.md

 Python based app created on Ubuntu which notifies user to take a break after each hour.
+Application also reads from a list in the Wunderlist API an shows all the tasks added in the notification tab.

 Application notifies busy coders to take a break and take care of their eyes.
 Again it beeps after 10 minutes of breakto attract the lousy coder back to the workstation.